-You can use the BMI calculator below to determine your child's BMI, but it's also important to have your doctor perform regular BMI measurements.
+You can use the BMI calculator below to find your child's BMI, but it's also important to have your doctor do regular BMI measurements.
 That way, you'll know the number is accurate and the doctor can discuss the results with you.

 Starting when your child is 2 years old, the doctor will determine BMI at routine checkups and plot this measurement on a chart against those of other kids the same age.

 Because what is normal changes with age, doctors must plot children's BMI measurements on standard growth charts rather than using a universal normal range for BMI as is done with adults.
 They also use separate charts for boys and girls to account for differences in growth rates and amounts of body fat as the two genders mature.

 That information is recorded in your child's medical record.
 Over several visits, the pattern of measurements allows the doctor to track your child's growth.

 BMI is particularly helpful for identifying kids and adolescents who are at risk for becoming significantly overweight as they get older.
 In older kids and teens, there is a strong connection between BMI and the amount of body fat.
 So those with high BMI readings — and, probably, high levels of fat — are most likely to have weight problems when they are older.